aiven/devportal/docs/products/postgresql/howto/enable-jit.rst

 ..
 Tip::

-    The last row of the ``explain analyze`` command output above, shows the execution time, which could be useful for a benchmark comparison.
+    The last row of the ``explain analyze`` command output above shows the execution time, which could be useful for a benchmark comparison.